chavo1/learning-consul/README.md

 - The last deployed client is with Forwarded DNS - Consul DNS, to be resolved in the consul domain as well as external, more information could be found [here](https://www.consul.io/docs/guides/forwarding.html).
 - On the clients will be installed [nginx](https://www.nginx.com/resources/wiki/) and the service will be registered.
 - Will be created a "pkg" folder, where the specified Consul version will be downloaded for faster deployment.
-- For Consul logs will be created a "consul_logs" directory
+- For Consul logs will be created a 'consul_logs' directory
-- For testing purpose is created an "infinite_loop.sh" script in folder "scripts".
+- For testing purpose is created an 'infinite_loop.sh' script in folder 'scripts'.

 #### The usage is pretty simple